microsoft/CCF/doc/audit/builtin_maps.rst

 **Key** Reconfiguration ID: a unique identifier of a configuration

-**Value** A set of node IDs of the nodes in the respective configuration.
-Represented as JSON.
+**Value** A set of node IDs of the nodes in the respective configuration, represented as a JSON array.

 .. doxygenstruct:: ccf::NetworkConfiguration
    :project: CCF